 Fortunately, we can stand on the shoulders of giants here and leverage mechanisms that are already invented and proven.
 We are going to use Shamir’s secrets sharing scheme to be able to split the secret in multiple pieces.

-This scheme allows us to recover the original secret from a any subset of pieces that count up to a given number configured when creating the parts.
+This scheme allows us to recover the original secret from a any subset of pieces that count up to a given number configured when creating the shares.
 For example, we can decide to split the key in 3 pieces and that any of two pieces among them will be able to recover the original secret.
 We will call that number of pieces to recover the original secret “threshold”.

 We can recover the secret using any 2 of them:

 The number of pieces and threshold we want to use depends greatly on the use-case we want to fulfill.
-Given the properties we want to have, I’ll explain why I suggest to split the secret in 4 parts and make it recoverable with a threshold of 2.
+Given the properties we want to have, I’ll explain why I suggest to split the secret in 4 shares and make it recoverable with a threshold of 2.
 That is, any 2 of the 4 pieces will be able to recover the original secret.

 Lets follow the very unscientific method of going through the different options and identifying their pitfalls: